Not me. Them.

 While this was a specific prophecy, and I don’t want to take it out of its Messianic context, it does show one of the benefits of repentance to a nation.
 Their hearts turn toward their children, and the children in turn incline their affections toward their fathers so that the generations benefit from mutual love and protection during the vulnerable years at both ends of life.
 The hearts of men and women in this nation are so hardened toward their children that they don’t even care enough to bring them into existence.
 This is a form of self-hatred, as evidenced by those commenters who reveal that they believe the human race (to which they must surely realize that they, themselves, belong) is a scourge and shouldn’t be encouraged to continue.

 There is a consequence—a curse–to this hard-heartedness.

 The generational pyramid scheme always topples.

 I admit freely that the hole in my individual argument for allowing fertility to proceed naturally is that some people are indeed just fine, thank you, with no kids to take care of things for them.
 They cruise through to the very end of their lives with both enough money and enough health to set things up to their own liking, and no offspring need ever cramp their style.
-For many, that happy ending is a pipe dream, but there are things they can do to make the future a little less uncertain.
+For many, that happy ending is a pipe dream, but it works out often enough that it still seems plausible to try.

 However, even if it turns out well for some individuals, in the aggregate, it never turns out well.
 No amount of saving and planning will save any but the very lucky once the economy that their savings and investments rely on teeters over the edge of the generational cliff.
 As nations depopulate—whether voluntarily or not–poverty and discord follow.